1200wd/web-coineva/content/create-litecoin-multisig-wallet.rst

 Verify if the first address is the same in the offline and online wallet.

 Now your 2 of 3 Litecoin multisig wallet is complete and ready to store Litecoins.
-In the next article I will explain how to
-`create a Litecoin multisig transaction <{filename}/create-litecoin-multisig-transaction.rst>.
+In the next article I will explain how to spend them and `create a Litecoin multisig transaction <{filename}/create-litecoin-multisig-transaction.rst>`_